uhcs2320/syllabus/hw4.md

 The main program should be called `upfront` and the syntax in which it will be tested is as follows:
 `upfront "input=FILENAME;size=INTEGER;scheduling=SCHEDULE;quantum=NUMBER"`

+The parameter `input` specifies the name of the input file.

 The parameter `size` specifies the maximum number of items that the queue can contain.

 The parameter `scheduling` indicates the scheduling policy.
-Scheduling can be `FIFO` for first-in, first-out.
+Scheduling can be `fifo` for first-in, first-out.
 Scheduling can be `roundrobin` for round-robin policy.

 The parameter `quantum` applies only to round-robin scheduling.
+It will always be there with a number but such information can be just ignored for `fifo` scheduling.

 ## Assumptions